The Sounds of Buscalan

-I thought that our incredibly long journey to reach this remote village in Northern Luzon was worth the trouble after all.
-It started with a flight to Manila from Cebu and then abandoning our original itinerary as soon as we arrived in a bus terminal in Pasay.
-Instead of heading for Tuguegarao, we boarded a six-hour bus bound for Baguio and another 4 hour ride to Bontoc.
-Finally, we spent 2 more hours on top of jeepney that meandered through the precarious yet scenic sections of the Halsema Highway.
+I soaked in the scenes before me and thought that our incredibly long journey to reach this remote village in Northern Luzon was worth the trouble after all.
+It started with a flight to Manila from Cebu and then abandoning our original itinerary when we arrived at a bus terminal in Pasay.
+Instead of heading for Tuguegarao, we boarded a six-hour bus bound for Baguio and another 4-hour ride to Bontoc.
+Finally, we spent two more hours on top of a jeepney that meandered through the precarious yet scenic sections of the Halsema Highway.

 “This is nothing,” Charlie modestly downplayed the scale of their preparation.

-One of the greenish brown stews contains chopped innards while the other one had the meatier portions.
+One of the greenish-brown stews contained chopped innards, while the other one had meatier portions.
 I tried hard to hide my hunger as I watched the men taking turns in stirring the pots.
 This was thankfully interrupted by the sound of gongs which was the unofficial start of the celebration.
-We walked towards a small clearing in the village to witness a tadek, a traditional celebratory dance common in the Philippine Cordilleras.
+We walked towards a small clearing in the village to witness a tadek, a traditional celebratory dance typical in the Philippine Cordilleras.

 The locals huddled first to listen to the beat from each gong, harmonizing until they achieved the right rhythm and sound.
 They would then begin dancing- snaking in and out of an invisible spiral.

-After one batch, another would take over and repeat the same set albeit with varied steps or hand movements inserted here and there.
+After one batch, another would take over and repeat the same set, albeit with various steps or hand movements inserted here and there.
 We admired each performing group from a distance until there was one that was interrupted by a heavy downpour.
-The dancers, the onlookers and even the native pigs quickly scrambled for cover.
+The dancers, the onlookers, and even the native pigs scrambled for cover.

-It was around this hour that my friend and I headed towards Whang-Od’s house.
-She is the mambabatok and is said to be the last of the revered traditional tattoo artists in Kalinga.
+Around this hour, my friend and I headed toward Whang-Od’s house.
+She is the mambabatok and is said to be the last of Kalinga’s revered traditional tattoo artists.

-Tattoos in these parts are done by hand, using a stick that has a citrus-spike at one end for the needle and pine soot for ink.
+Tattoos in these parts are done by hand, using a stick with a citrus spike at one end for the needle and pine soot for ink.
 The mambabatok would then incessantly tap this contraption onto the skin sans any form of anesthetic to ease the pain.

 Since Whang-od was already tired that afternoon, it was Grace’s, her niece and protegee, turn to be the mambabatok.
 She started tapping the stick on my friend’s back slowly, gradually increasing the frequency and stopping only to wipe out the oozing blood.
 The sound of it seemed to mimic the fading drops of rain.